rahimklaber/dhtKt/README.md

 - [ ]  replication for durability
 - [ ]  create class for finger table
 - [ ]  create class for data table
+- [ ]  implement lookup(key) -> Ip, which given a key returns the ip responsible for that key.
 ## Ideas
 - Make a key associated to a list of values.
 You can then append to this list.